 You, see in Germany cars are fitted with year-round tires.
 The problem is, Germany’s year does not include Norway’s winter.

 If you’re planning a winter road trip up into Norway then you’re going to want a car with winter tires, especially if you’ll be heading up into the mountains.
 In the winter the roads here are covered with a permanent layer of snow and ice and everyone drives around not only on winter tires, but studded winter tires.
+This is the law in Norway, so any car you rent in Norway will have winter tires.

 And while we’re on the subject of cars, if you will be driving here in the winter it’s good to keep water, a warm blanket, and snacks in the car just in case you get stuck somewhere.
 I also always have a wool blanket and shovel for those times my car gets stuck in the snow (if you put the blanket right at the front of the tires they won’t spin in the snow).